seolcu/resolve-linux-setup-script/README.md

 ### 1. Install distrobox

-### 2. Install the .run package from their website
+### 2. Download the .run package from their website

 ### 3. rename the .run package